-Whenever you watch English riders, you’ll notice that they wear stylish equestrian helmets to protect their heads.
+Whenever you see people horse riding in the countryside, or at a horse show, you’ll notice that they always wear stylish equestrian helmets to protect their heads.
 Yet, Western riders very rarely wear riding helmets.

-As an Avantlink and Amazon Associate, we earn from qualifying purchases.
+Disclosure: As an Avantlink and Amazon Associate, we earn from qualifying purchases.
 Disclosure Statement.

+The reason why Western riders don’t wear helmets is a cultural, traditional thing.
 At heart, Western riders prefer to stick with a cowboy hat rather than wear an equestrian helmet because of the image and traditions that surround Western riding.

 Close your eyes and imagine a Western rider.
 Odds are you imagine a cowboy sitting on the back of a horse wearing a signature rodeo or cattleman hat.
 It’s a simple choice but it says a lot about the rider—mainly that they identify with the Western riding culture.
 It may come from peer pressure but links the rider to their culture.

 Also, some riders prefer to not wear a helmet out of comfort.
 Wearing a cowboy hat is, without a doubt, cooler and more comfortable than wearing a hot and heavy helmet.
 Cowboy hats have a wide brim that keeps the sun off your face and can even be used as a fan on a hot day.

 Western riding culture also embodies the rough and tumble image of a cowboy—an invincible and heroic youth who rides off into the sunset as a victorious do-gooder.
 This culture can encourage some young riders to live up to that image by shirking a safety helmet.

 It’s not necessarily that they think they’re invincible but they certainly don’t see the danger in riding without a helmet.
 Even at rodeos and bull-riding competitions, you’ll find that many Western riders refuse to wear western helmets out of image and culture.